 Educational Goals

-- Chemical Kinetics Understanding: Students will explore how the contact surface and concentration of reactants affect reaction speed, demonstrating the fundamental principles of chemical kinetics.
+- Chemical kinetics understanding: Students will explore how the contact surface and concentration of reactants affect reaction speed, demonstrating the fundamental principles of chemical kinetics.

-- Acid Reactivity Comparison: The experiment allows students to observe the varying reactivities between acids like hydrochloric acid and ethanoic acid, emphasizing the impact of acid type on the reaction.
+- Acid reactivity comparison: The experiment allows students to observe the varying reactivities between acids like hydrochloric acid and ethanoic acid, emphasizing the impact of acid type on the reaction.

-- Chemical Principles Application: Through the experimental results, students will deepen their understanding of key chemical concepts, including reaction kinetics, solution concentration, and the nature of reactants.
+- Chemical principles application: Through the experimental results, students will deepen their understanding of key chemical concepts, including reaction kinetics, solution concentration, and the nature of reactants.

-- Practical Application Skills: The laboratory experience teaches students how to effectively manipulate and control chemical reactions, providing valuable insights applicable in both experimental and industrial settings.
+- Practical application skills: The laboratory experience teaches students how to effectively manipulate and control chemical reactions, providing valuable insights applicable in both experimental and industrial settings.

 By investigating the effects of acid concentration and the physical state of calcium carbonate on reaction rates, students will enhance their comprehension of the principles that govern chemical reaction speeds.
 This understanding is crucial for predicting and controlling reactions across various scientific and industrial applications, enriching students’ knowledge, and practical skills in chemistry.